NFL teams get jump start on franchise tags - News 12 Now

-Le’Veon Bell, Chandler Jones and Kawann Short didn’t have to wait until Wednesday’s deadline to get franchise tagged.
+Le’Veon Bell, Chandler Jones, Melvin Ingram and Kawann Short didn’t have to wait until Wednesday’s deadline to get franchise tagged.

 And a person with knowledge of the details said the New York Giants have told defensive end Jason Pierre-Paul that he, too, will get the franchise tag.
 The person with direct knowledge of the move spoke on condition of anonymity because the Giants didn’t announce the decision.